bermarte/app-theme/development-strategy.md

 - why would they want to use it?

 CSS Flexbox is a new way to create layouts using HTML and CSS efficiently, better than using float properties.
+[Six reasons to start using Flexbox](https://bitsofco.de/6-reasons-to-start-using-flexbox/)

 ## Wireframe